web333wiki/web3-wiki/cards/Decentralized finance.md

 ## Introduction

 **Decentralized Finance (DeFi)** is an umbrella term for a broad category of financial applications and services built on top of Blockchain technology, primarily [[Ethereum]].
-DeFi aims to recreate and improve upon traditional financial systems (TradFi) by using decentralized infrastructure, [[Smart Contract]]s, and open protocols, thereby reducing reliance on central intermediaries like banks, brokerages, or exchanges.
+DeFi aims to recreate and improve upon traditional financial systems (TradFi) by using decentralized infrastructure, [[Smart contract]]s, and open protocols, thereby reducing reliance on central intermediaries like banks, brokerages, or exchanges.

 - **Importance/Purpose:** DeFi seeks to build a more open, transparent, permissionless, and accessible financial system.
 It allows users to lend, borrow, trade, earn interest, and manage assets without needing to trust a central authority, directly interacting with smart contracts through their crypto wallets.
 - **Target Audience:** Crypto-savvy users, investors, traders, developers, and those seeking alternatives to traditional financial services.